 There is also some fine support from Arthur Hill (The Andromeda Strain) as Lane’s understanding stepfather, Sally Kellerman (M*A*S*H) as Lane’s snobbish mother, Anna Massey (Frenzy) as a teacher, David Dukes (The First Deadly Sin) as an egotistical film director, and Broderick Crawford (All the King’s Men) as himself.

 Conclusions & Final Thoughts:

 A Little Romance is a sincere ode to innocence, first love, and all those little things that make life so special.
 It’s also a great homage to Hollywood cinema.
-For those of you that simply want to watch a good film, this is one of those few family films that actually deals with important issues.
-Hopefully, now that it is readily available on home video, a new generation of moviegoers will have the chance to discover this beautiful and delightful “little” movie.
+For those of you that simply want to watch a good film, this is one of those few family films that actually deals with important issues — it’s a beautiful and delightful “little” movie.
 Color, 108 minutes, Rated PG.